ArnaudRinquin/Chrono.js/README.md

 # Chrono.js
 Javascript is really bad at handling time related tasks:
-* It's not reliable (try it yourself at https://gist.github.com/4175664)
+* It's not accurate (try it yourself at https://gist.github.com/4175664)
 * It's not that easy to control
 * Durations have to be calculated